rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002203909.png)

 Seeing that the issuer was also `devsecmeow-staging`, there is a high chance that the signed certificate generated earlier would work.
-Time to generate the temporary credentials:
+Now, to generate the temporary credentials:

 ```bash
 $ curl -k --cert ./client.crt --key client.key https://13.213.29.24/